Mutually Exclusive Events

-These are not parties that only mutual fund managers are allowed to attend.
+These aren't parties that only mutual fund managers are allowed to attend.
 Don't worry; you aren't missing much.
 Not too much roof-raising goes on at those shindigs.

 Sometimes two events can't happen at the same time.
 For example, we can't roll one die and get both an odd number and an even number on the same roll.
 We also can't roll two dice and get 1 on the first die, but a sum of 8 from the two dice.
-When events disagree like that we call them mutually exclusive.
-We try not to call them that right to their faces, however, as we have already mentioned they are of a disagreeable nature.
+When events disagree like that, we call them mutually exclusive.
+We try not to call them that right to their faces, however, as we've already mentioned they're sort of disagreeable.

 We can't roll 5 and 6 at the same time, so these events are mutually exclusive.
 The probability of rolling 5 OR 6 on a die is then